AmritShetra/Brunel-Sensors/README.md

 * Linux command "sudo python sensors.py" to execute the main file's code - 'sudo' required as keyboard requires root privileges.
 * Ctrl + C will trigger a 'KeyboardInterrupt' to stop the program once it is in operation.
 * Real_time_object_detection.py can be called using "python real_time_object_detection.py --prototxt MobileNetSSD_deploy.prototxt.txt --model MobileNetSSD_deploy.caffemodel" and exited using a "q" key press.
+* The main file can be called using the above command, but with a slight change - the name of the .py file must be changed to "main".

 ### Pie chart
 Thanks for visiting the repository - I've added a screenshot of the pie chart I created, below.
 This shows how the data collected on the meeting rooms can be used by the Department of Computer Science.
 One idea I had involves tracking usage of the rooms across Monday-Friday - in the example below, you can see that Thursday's occupancy is much higher than the other days.
 In particular, Wednesday and Friday.
 Using this, we know that students should be advised to use the rooms on such days, hopefully therefore reducing congestion.